goodpaul6/SpriteExtractor/README.md

 ## Downloads
 Pre-built binaries are located in the downloads folder.

+## Features
+* Absolutely no dependencies
+* Can optionally pack sprites tightly and generate appropriate metadata
+* Can label each frame with its index for easy visual lookup

 ## Build
 You can use CMake to build this with whatever you want, which means you'll need CMake.